-What is An AML Analyst and How Can They Help?
+What is AML Analytics and How Can It Help?

 By Colin Bristow, Principal Pre/Post-Sales Systems Engineer, CFS Pre Sales Support

 An Anti-Money Laundering (AML) analyst - sometimes referred to as an investigator - essentially monitors and investigates suspicious financial activity.
 Typically empowered with an end-to-end anti-money laundering solution or software, AML analysts can use digital tools to better understand financial transactions and identify trends.